ischrot/ischrot.github.io/teaching/ws23_24/seminar.md

 ## Topics

 Below you can find a tentative list of the topics that we offer along with *some literature suggestions (TO DO)*.
 We plan to have 8 presentations on 8 different topics.
-After the kick-off meeting on October 16, 2023, you will have one week to look into the offered topics and send your top 3 preferences along with a short note on your mathematical background to [Hridya Varma][hridya].
-Please send the e-mail by 10:00 on Monday October 23, 2023.
-We will try to distribute the topics according to your preferences and keeping in mind your mathematical background.
-You will be assigned a topic on October 25, 2023.

 1. Single-species and interacting population models in ecology
 2. Integro-difference equations in spatial ecology